ubi-coro/gaussian-splatting-Windows/README.md

   #### --convert_cov3D_python
   Flag to make pipeline compute forward and backward of the 3D covariance with PyTorch instead of ours.
   #### --debug
-  Enables debug mode if you experience erros.
+  Enables debug mode if you experience errors.
 If the rasterizer fails, a `dump` file is created that you may forward to us in an issue so we can take a look.
   #### --debug_from
   Debugging is **slow**.
 You may specify an iteration (starting from 0) after which the above debugging becomes active.
   #### --iterations
-  Number of total iterations to train for, `30_000` by default.
+  The number of total iterations to train for, `30_000` by default.
   #### --ip
   IP to start GUI server on, `127.0.0.1` by default.
   #### --port